jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 reports
 of hackers are using
 GenAI in some way
-GenAI has become a significant tool for 14% of hackers, and 53% of hackers are using it in some way.
+GenAI has become a “significant tool” for 14% of hackers, and 53% of hackers are using it in some way.
 66% of hackers said that they do or will use GenAI to write better reports, 53% say they will use it to write code, and 33% say they will use it to reduce language barriers.
 55% of hackers say that GenAI tools themselves will become a major target for them in the coming years, and 61% said they plan to use and develop hacking tools that employ GenAI to find more vulnerabilities.
 Another 62% of hackers said they plan to specialize in the OWASP Top 10 for Large Language Models.
 When we asked hackers to rank their concerns about the risks GenAI poses, 28% were most concerned about criminal exploitation of the tool, 22% about disinformation, and 18% about an increase in insecure code.